Skip to content

 Embrace each moment

-Our mind is a tool—a magnificent one that helps us avoid danger, solve problems and get things done.
+Our mind is a magnificent tool that helps us avoid danger, solve problems and get things done.

 But we are not our mind.